Leon-Micheel-Sprenger/Find-Your-Head/README.md

 # Find-Your-Head

 Node Js Console Application: Find your head game.

+Simply type node main.js to the console and play!